 In the autumn of 1974 I have purchased an old lifeboat (5.5m long, 15m2 sail) and in January 1975 without sextant, wind rudder, or radio, departed from Dakar, Senegal, and sailed to Georgetown, Guyana.
 This was a venture that, given the type of boat, had been attempted by very few solitary navigators in the history of sail.
 After 44 days of struggle against the fury of the ocean, the sleep, the tiredness, the cold, the damp of the night and the torrid heat of the day, I managed to cross the Atlantic ocean, touching earth in South America.

-One day, a little daughter of a friend of mine asked me a surprise question: "Is it true", she inquired, with wide open eyes, "that you crossed an ocean on your own?"
+One day recently, a little daughter of a friend of mine asked me a surprising question: “Is it true”, she inquired, “that you crossed an ocean on your own?”

-I stayed silent for a while, before memories from fifteen years before came rushing back and I was once more alone in the middle of the ocean.
+I stayed silent for a while, before memories from decades before came rushing back and I was once more alone in the middle of the ocean.

 Chapped face and hands, parched lips, a singlet stiff with brine.
-Around me, nothing but water, marvellous and infinite, under a glaring blue sky.
-Stormy nights, peace and tranquillity, the murmurs of the waves, the creak of the rigging, solitude, anxiety, long days and long, endless nights.
+Around me, nothing but water, marvelous and infinite, under a glaring blue sky.
+Stormy nights, peace and tranquility, the murmurs of the waves, the creak of the rigging, solitude, anxiety, long days and long, endless nights.

-"Yes, I really did cross an ocean, though now the callouses on my hands and the windburn have disappeared, it seems like someone else's story".
+“Yes, I really did cross an ocean, though now that the calluses on my hands and the windburn have disappeared, it seems like someone else’s story.”